vectorgrp/sil-kit-adapters-generic-linux-io/gpio/README.md

 - [gpio-mockup](https://docs.kernel.org/admin-guide/gpio/gpio-mockup.html): it needs to be built with the Linux kernel, that is the reason why we don't provide further information for this module.
 - [gpio-sim](https://docs.kernel.org/admin-guide/gpio/gpio-sim.html): **requires Linux kernel version v5.17-rc1 or higher**.
 This is the module used to simulate GPIO chips in this demo.

 To create two GPIO chips like in the following diagram you can run ``sudo ./gpio/demos/create_gpio_sim.sh``.
-This script sets up the GPIO chips using the gpio-sim module and creates the two character devices which appear on the system as ``/dev/gpiochip0`` and ``/dev/gpiochip1``.
+This script sets up the GPIO chips using the gpio-sim module and creates the two instances which appear on the file system as ``/dev/gpiochip0`` and ``/dev/gpiochip1``.

 The following diagram illustrates the data flow going through each component involved.